-3. Trebek underwent brain surgery in 2017. — Trebek’s interview about retirement, came nearly eight months after he underwent brain surgery in 2017, to remove blood clots on his brain caused by a fall he suffered in October of that year.
+3. Trebek underwent brain surgery in 2017.
+Trebek underwent brain surgery three years prior to his death, to remove blood clots on his brain caused by a fall he suffered in October of that year.
 Trebek later revealed his “prognosis is excellent,” via video on Jeopardy’s YouTube page.